The best food in the world is often one which comes with an unforgettable memory; and what better way to experience it than on your travels?

 Best food markets to eat at in Copenhagen

 On the east coast of New Zealand’s South Island, about two hours’ drive north of Christchurch, is the picturesquely situated town of Kaikoura.
 Famous for the abundance of marine life present offshore, with sperm whales, dolphins and seals often spotted close to land, the town’s name derives from the Maori words ‘Kai’, meaning food, and ‘Koura’, meaning crayfish.

 Trading on its namesake are numerous fresh seafood vans up and down the nearby coastline.
 Of these, one of the oldest, and best, is Nin’s Bin.
-A 20-minute drive from the centre of town, this basic blue and white converted caravan has a few wooden picnic tables scattered outside where locals and well-informed travellers hunker over fresh crayfish and mussels with a view over the Pacific Ocean.
+A 20-minute drive from the center of town, this basic blue and white converted caravan has a few wooden picnic tables scattered outside where locals and well-informed travelers hunker over fresh crayfish and mussels with a view over the Pacific Ocean.
 Nin’s Bin prepares its crayfish with butter, garlic and a sprinkling of parsley, letting the fresh and sweet flesh shine.
-Add a squeeze of lemon, throw in a cold beer and hope for a sighting of sperm whales, and you’ll have a perfect afternoon.
+Add a squeeze of lemon, throw in a cold beer and hope for a sighting of sperm whales and you’ll have a perfect afternoon.